 Keep in mind, however, that if you don't already have a 20-volt battery in your garage, the battery and charger for this road air compressor are sold separately.

 If you're an 18-volt battery kind of person, check out the Ryobi Cordless Power Inflator.
-This little handheld tire inflator is smaller than the Black and Decker and works off of the Ryobi One Plus 18-volt battery system.
-An overwhelming 91% of users on the Home Depot website would recommend the Ryobi for tire inflation.
+This little handheld tire inflator is smaller than the Black and Decker and works on the Ryobi One Plus 18-volt battery system.
+An overwhelming 91% of users on the Home Depot website would recommend the Ryobi to inflate tires.

 What I like here is the Hausbell's petite size, coming in at 8 by 3.5 by 6.2 inches and less than 2 pounds.
 The power cord is nearly 10 feet long and the air hose is almost 2 feet long, so it should be able to reach all four tires of a compact car to inflate a flat tire or increase low tire pressure.

 The Hausbell air pump plugs directly into your car's 12-volt cigarette lighter socket.
 A digital readout means it's easy to see what vehicle tire pressure you're running and an auto-shut off allows users to set it at the desired pressure and forget it without fear of having overinflated tires.
-A built-in LED flashlight helps when you have to use it at night.
-If you need to fill up a bike tire, ball, inflatable pool or pool toy, this Hausebell air pump comes with accessories allowing you to do so, but it is not rated for high-pressure items like a stand-up paddleboard.
+A built-in LED flashlight helps when you have to use this 12 volt air compressor at night.
+If you need to fill up a bike tire, ball, inflatable pool or pool toy, this Hausbell air pump comes with accessories allowing you to do so, but it's not rated for high-pressure items like a stand-up paddleboard.

 This tire pump connects directly to the battery for maximum power and a 1-hour duty cycle before overheating.
 The power cord is long enough that you can set the unit on the ground, even when connected to a Jeep with 37-inch tires and 19-foot air hose.

-The ARB has a pressure switch that can regulate pressure between 135 psi and 150 psi.
+The ARB RV air compressor has a pressure switch that can regulate pressure between 135 and 150 maximum PSI.
 That's enough to run any air tools you might have.
-Further, this portable air pump is capable of an air flow 6.16 cubic feet per minute with no load, or 4.65 CFM at 29 psi.
+Further, this portable RV tire inflator air pump is capable of an airflow of 6.16 cubic feet per minute with no load, or 4.65 CFM at 29 PSI.
 You're not going to get that kind of high flow from a light-duty portable air compressor pump.

 |Best portable tire inflator overall||EPAuto portable air compressor and tire inflator||13.5x8.1x5.6||2.5||9||70||$33||Auto shut off, screw-on chuck|